jskopek/jskopek.github.io/_posts/2019-11-09-controlling-leds-in-your-program.md

 *Animation of LEDs doing things*

 We're going to learn how to connect a strip of LED lights to a computer and control them with your programs.
-This approach controls the lights with Javacript, but there are librariese for pretty much every programming language.
+This approach controls the lights with Javacript, but there are libraries for pretty much every programming language.

 ## What you need